alexch/codelikethis/public/lessons/javascript/methods.md

 rectangle.area()   //=> 80
 ```

-* remember, `this` means "this object I'm in *right now*" which in this case is the rectangle
+* Remember, `this` means "this object I'm in *right now*" which in this case is the rectangle
 * `this.height` on the *inside* of the object means the same as `rectangle.height` on the *outside*

 # Lab: Speak